Please send enquiries to:

 - NHS Staff as available (Non ERP) (WP)

 Sensory Support Hearing:

 Contact details of parental support groups

-Family liaison and attendance officers: Mrs Amanda Morris (WP) & Safeguarding & Attendance team (WCP)
+Safeguarding, Attendance and Welfare Officers: Mrs Amanda Morris, Mrs Louise Caswell and Miss Chloe Keeling (WP) & Safeguarding & Attendance team (WCP)

 Arrangements for supporting pupils with SEND in transition between phases and schools

 The SEND lead and Nursery teacher at WP complete home visits and assessments for any pupils with SEND.
 Staggered starts are arranged for those pupils who need it.
 Pupils coming from enhanced pre-school settings are visited in setting several times in the summer term to ensure the needs are clear and adaptions are made prior to the start date.